1.5 C

 Your awnings are key here, so be sure to invest in high-quality ones.
 Mesh awnings work well to shade you from the sun but still offer a view of the sky.
 Waterproofing is far from their forte, so back them up with a rain cover and UV sunshade for the best of both worlds.

-Now you need some seating and maybe a table.
 Buy stacked and folding furniture and give it a home in your interior space storage; this makes it easier to find and set up.
 You could invest in a screen tent to create an extra room outside of your small RV, perfect for chilly nights or rainy days.

 We mentioned the importance of natural light.
 Now let’s talk about what to do with it once it’s inside your small RV.
-Even with the biggest windows in the world, you will still live in a gloomy place without the right interior design.
+Even with the biggest windows in the world, you can still live in a gloomy place without the right interior design.

 Invest in Smart Storage Solutions

 Storage benches are great for a small motorhome.
-They are seats, of course, but flip them open and you have a hidden storage space.
+They are seats, of course, but flip them open, and you have a hidden storage space.
 The same applies to the bed – yes, you can put things under it, but some beds offer secret storage between the mattress and frame.

-Hooks on the walls are ideal ways to keep the floor and seating spaces free of coats and towels, but avoid overcrowding as this can dampen the effect of your bright interior.
-Hooks behind doors offer extra storage and keep jackets out of sight.
+Modular storage units let you mix and match items, stacking some away and combining others for versatility.
+Hooks on the walls are ideal ways to keep the floor and seating spaces free of coats but avoid overcrowding.
+Hooks behind doors offer extra storage and keep jackets and towels out of sight.

 Declutter and Keep Your Small Motorhome Clean